IEA-Task-43/digital_wra_data_standard/floating_lidar_file_format/README.md

   "measurement_station_type": "floating_lidar"
 }
 ```

-INSTEAD OF EXPLAINING EACH VARIABLE, IS THERE A BIT OF CODE THAT CAN CONVERT THE JSON SCHEMA INTO DOCUMENTATION?
-NOT WHAT IS ALREADY USED FOR THE DATA MODEL AS THAT IS COMPLICATED TO RUN AND NOT CURRENTLY WORKING.

-A more complete sample file with logger configs is [floating_lidar_file_format.csv](./floating_lidar_file_format.csv).
+A more complete sample file with logger configs has been developed, [floating_lidar_file_format.csv](./floating_lidar_file_format.csv).

-### Timeseries data
+### 2.3 Timeseries data
-The format of the timeseries part of the file is structures as comma separated values (CSV).
+The format of the timeseries part of the file is structured as comma separated values (CSV).
 We have defined the main timestamp column along with a format for the column names.
 This format is to help consumers of the data to automatically process the data when they receive it by providing metadata that describes what each column of data refers to.
+It also allows for the consumers of the data to know when there are certain configuration changes such as a sensor replaced or add.

 #### Timestamp column
 The timestamp column should be the first column of the timeseries data with some specific properties as outlined below.
 - **Location:** First column found in the timeseries.
-- **Column name:** "timestamp", all lowercase.
+- **Column name:** `timestamp`, all lowercase.
 - **Values:** The timestamp format should be ISO 8601 with the 'T' required, similar to the WRA Data Model, but with no time zone.
 E.g. `2024-12-12T13:40:00`.

-#### Column names
+#### Column name
-In order for machines to automatically read and understand what a column of data is measuring and for the automated process to identify any configuration changes, we have specified a specific column name format as outlined below.
+In order for machines to automatically read and understand what a column of data is measuring and for the automated process to identify any configuration changes,
+we have specified a column name format as outlined below.

 Column name format:

 `<measurement_type>__<statistic_type>__<height_m>__<sensor_type>__<serial_number>__<measurement_units>__<notes>`

-All of these variables follow the conditions described in the IEA Wind Task 43 [WRA Data Model](../schema/iea43_wra_data_model.schema.json), **(CHECK LINK WORKS)**
+All of these variables follow the conditions described in the IEA Wind Task 43 [WRA Data Model JSON Schema](../schema/iea43_wra_data_model.schema.json), **(CHECK LINK WORKS)**
-with some additional details for this column name context in the table below.
+with some additional details for this context in the table below.

-The WRA Data Model uses 'snake case' for all the variables.
-When they are included together in a column name, to make it easier for parsers to identify each variable we decided to
-use a double underscore (__) to separate them.

 | Variable | Required? | Description | Values |
 |---|---|---|---|